YerrouHamza/WeatherApp_VueJS/README.md

 - Toggle between Celsius/Fahrenheit and Metric/Imperial units
 - Configurable settings panel with a modal positioned next to the settings button
 - Smooth transitions with Vue.js
+- Automatically get the user's location and use it as the default city value
+- Search for a city and navigate to it
+- Debounced search input to reduce API requests until the user completes typing

 ## Project Build Stacks and Tools